Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Not updating prices

 Supplier prices change constantly.
-Food costing with 6-month-old prices is useless.
+Costing with prices from 6 months ago is useless.

-Review and update your food costing at least once a month, or when you receive new invoices.
+Review and update your costing at least once a month, or whenever you receive new invoices.

 3

-Using theoretical waste percentages instead of actually measuring them in your kitchen with your products.
+Using theoretical shrinkage percentages instead of actually measuring them in your kitchen with your products.

-Measure the actual waste of your main ingredients.
-They can vary by supplier and season.
+Measure real shrinkage for your main ingredients.
+It can vary by supplier and season.

 4